- Joseph Oakes

 Food & Beverage 3

-The Diamond is a huge chunk on concrete that resembles a cut-out of the old Atlanta-Fulton County Stadium.
-The stadium was built in 1985 and its age definitely shows, and it is a stadium whose time has passed.
+The Diamond is a huge chunk of concrete that resembles a cut-out of the old Atlanta-Fulton County Stadium.
+The stadium was built in 1985 and its age shows.
+It is a stadium whose time has passed.
 However, when the Flying Squirrels moved into the stadium in 2010, all 3,200 seats in the lower bowl were replaced.
-The lower bowl is definitely the best place to sit as it is intimate and close to the action.
+The lower bowl is the best place to sit as it is intimate and close to the action.
+The seats on the upper deck are old and dirty, and we do not recommend sitting there.

 Neighborhood 3

-There is not much to do right around The Diamond.
+There is not much to do right around The Diamond, and it is in some uninteresting part of town.
 Across the street from the stadium is the Greyhound Bus Station, and on either side of the ballpark is the Arthur Ashe Athletic Center and Sports Backers Stadium, home of the VCU soccer team.

 Fans 5